arianvp/servis/USECASES.md

 # Easier manipulation of data
 Because we have no syntactic distinction between term-level and type-level (types are 'first class'), working with the 'servant' DSL is a lot easier.
-We can do all sorts of cool stuff like:
+Because our DSL is now just a simple AST living in the term-level, we can easily build up ASTs at runtime.
+This makes some cool stuff possible

-* Writing helper functions.
+## Writing helper functions.
 Making the DSL less cumbersome to work with.
  `path : String -> PathPart -> Path`  that do something like this:

   ```idris